 If selected, candidates will move into the third and final phase of the admission process: The structured interview.
 These interviews are conducted by specially trained interviewers who assess the motivation and soft skills of our candidates.
 This is the time where applicants and admissions have a more face-to-face opportunity to become more familiar with each other.
-Based on the interview, candidate results from the online test, and documentation, the best applicants will be invited to continue.
+Based on the interview, candidate results from the online test, and documentation, the best applicants will be offered to become a student at EDU.

 How do I apply or update my application?

-You can apply online here.
+You can apply online.
 In case there is something missing in your application once you have submitted it, the admissions team will make your application editable again to add revised or missing documents.

 What does the online application form entail?